 DISCUSSION

-Our results show the most relevant characteristics of histologically proven LN RELESSER, the largest European registry of patients with SLE to date.
+Our results show the most relevant characteristics of histologically proven LN in patients included in RELESSER, the largest European registry of patients with SLE compiled to date.

-Many of the results are consistent with those previously in the literature.
-Lupus nephritis can be as a very prevalent manifestation that leads to a worse prognosis in survival.
-We found that 30% of patients from our series had histological LN, with reported in the literature, where the frequency ranges between 25 and 60% (2).
+Many of the results are consistent with those previously published in the literature.
+Lupus nephritis can be regarded as a very prevalent manifestation that often leads to a worse prognosis in terms of patient survival.
+We found that 30% of patients from our series had histological LN, consistent with those rates reported in the literature, where the frequency ranges between 25 and 60% (2).